You are here

 As in 2016, children and young people’s experiences were mostly positive.
 The majority of children and young people said they were well looked after and that staff were friendly.
 Most children said that they were able to ask staff questions — received answers to their questions — and that they were given enough privacy when receiving care and treatment.
 Most parents and carers reported positive experiences of communication around operations or procedures, said that staff agreed a plan for their child’s care with them, and had positive overall evaluations of their child’s care.

 The survey results suggest there is scope for improvement in a number of areas, however, including:

 - Children and young people having enough things to do while in hospital

 - Involving children and young people in decision making

-- Being treated on age appropriate wards
+- Children and young people being treated primarily on age appropriate wards

 For more information on key findings for England, please see the statistical release, which provides the results for all questions and contextual policy information.